m-kim/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 This has been shown to allow even the most complex TriBITS-based CMake projects to successfully install and avoid this error.

+NOTE: This problem has been resolved in CMake versions 3.6.0+ and does not require a short build directory path.

 Setting the install prefix at configure time
 --------------------------------------------